 How to Strap an ATV to a Truck Bed

-Whether you want to take your ATV to a new terrain or it’s simply broken and you need to pay a visit to the mechanic’s shop ASAP, learning how to strap an ATV to a truck bed or trailer is an essential skill for all outdoor riders.
+Whether you want to take your ATV to a new terrain or it’s simply broken and you need to pay a visit to the mechanic’s shop ASAP, learning how to strap an ATV in a truck bed or trailer is an essential skill for all outdoor riders.
 I will present a detailed step-by-step guide that will show everything you need to ensure that your ATV is tied down as tight as possible.
 This way, you can avoid any damages that can happen if the straps are loose.

 What you need to know about the proper way of strapping an ATV to a truck bed is that all four-wheelers have four secure tie-down spots.
 They are usually located low on all sides of the frame.
 Therefore, you will find a tie-down spot on the front/back of the frame and left/right sides.
 The picture featured above shows what the secure points look like.